noushin-omidvar/Covid-Diagnosis-using-Blood-smear-image/README.md

 ## 7 Usage
 The code in this repository is written in Python and uses PyTorch and other libraries.
-Please refer to the requirements.txt file for a complete list of required libraries.
-The code can be run using the command python main.py.

 ## 8 References
-Please refer to the paper for
+Please refer to the paper folder for more details.